Triangular Schlesinger systems and superelliptic curves: Introduction

+Concluding our introduction, let us be more specific and describe in general some features of the proposed algebro-geometric approach.
 In the case of $n>0$ and when $m$ and $N$ are coprime, the mentioned meromorphic differentials have only one pole, therefore are all of the second kind, {\it i.~e.} have no residues.
 Thus their integration over elements of the homology group $H_1(X_a,\mathbb Z)$ is well defined.
 The first main result of this paper is Theorem 1 in Section 2.1 which provides families of algebro-geometric solutions of the system (2).
 Theorem 2 from Section 2.3 answers a delicate question about the dimension of the families of the solutions obtained in Theorem 1.

 As observed in Theorem 1 in the case when $n$ is positive and the greatest common divisor of $m$ and $N$ is bigger than 1, denoted $(m, N)>1$, or when $n$ is negative, the involved meromorphic differentials have several poles $P_1,\ldots,P_s$ and are of the third kind in general, {\it i.~e.} have non-zero residues, therefore one should use elements of $H_1(X_a\setminus\{P_1,\ldots,P_s\},\mathbb Z)$ to integrate them correctly.
 We observe another effect in this case: taking small loops encircling the poles of the differentials, one expresses the matrix entries $b_i^{kl}(a)$ {\it via} the residues of the differentials, which turn out to be polynomials or rational functions in the variables $a_1,\ldots,a_N$.
 These are the results of Theorem \ref{thm_2} in Section \ref{sect_thm2} for $n$ positive and of Theorem 4 from Section 3.2 for $n$ negative.